WeCanCodeIT/java-bootcamp-resources/functional/optional/index.md

 If we avoid `null` in our code, we can avoid the check altogether.
 Also, what is the length of `null`?
 Is it zero?
 That's the length of the empty string (`""`).
 Ah, ambiguity.

-## Avoiding Nulls before Java 8
+## Avoiding `null` before Java 8

 To avoid `null`, we do things like assigning default values for instance attributes and/or implementing the [Null Object](https://en.wikipedia.org/wiki/Null_object_pattern) pattern.
-A simple example of this is initializing a String variable to empty.
+A simple example of this is initializing a String variable to the empty string.
 Instead of:

 ```java
 class MyClass {